acestream/ace-network-docs/docs/welcome.md

 ==TODO: english version==

-Вы читаете гид по сети Ace Network.
+You are reading the guide about Ace Network.

-Здесь вы найдете общее описание системы и ее компонентов, технические детали, примеры и многое другое.
+Here you can find common description of the system and its components, technical details, examples and many more.

-## Библиотека
+## Library

-Если вы не знакомы с DAO Ace Stream, предлагаем вам начать с этих разделов:
+If you are not acquainted with DAO Ace Stream, then we offer you to start with this sections:

-- [Вступление][1]
+- [Introduction][1]
 - [DAO Ace Stream][2]
-- [Финансы и инвестиции][3]
+- [Finances and investments][3]
-- [Кому это нужно][4]
+- [Who needs it][4]

 [1]: get-started/foreword.md
 [2]: library/dao-acestream.md